Want to camp in a large, luxurious RV — the biggest, in fact, available on the market?

 Class A motorhomes also come with lots of leg room, luxuries, and amenities.
 But here are some of the main reasons you might want to choose a fifth wheel instead.

-- Fifth wheels do take a little bit longer to set up than their motorhome cousins… but that actually works out really well if you don’t travel often and are mostly looking for a full-time home.
+- Fifth wheels do take a little bit longer to set up than their motorhome cousins… but that works out well if you don’t move sites often or are mostly looking for a full-time home.
 Once you have it leveled and the slide-outs out, your RV is a nice enough home you might even forget it’s on wheels!

 Fifth Wheel FAQs